-Provide an Agricultural Land Class map of the project site and the surrounding area according to the Planning Guideline: the Identification of Good Quality Agricultural Land (DPI/DHLGP, 1993).
+Provide an Agricultural Land Class map of the project site and the surrounding area according to the Planning Guideline: The Identification of Good Quality Agricultural Land (DPI/DHLGP, 1993).
+Comment on any variation with the Good Quality Agricultural Land mapping shown in the former Broadsound Shire Planning Scheme.

-Describe and map the land use suitabilities, and their classes, of the potentially affected area in accordance with the Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995).
+Describe and map the land use suitabilities of the mapped soil units, and their classes, of the potentially affected area in accordance with the Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995).